forrestywang/DS_Projects/Music Decision Tree/README.md

 First, I imported the necessary packages for manipulating the data set, making and training the decision tree, testing accuracy, and exporting the model.

-The constants were used to categorize the variables in the data set and improve readability.
+The constants were used to categorize the variables in the data set and improve readability. 'genre' was the dependent variable because it depended on the independent variables 'age', and 'gender'.

 <br>